 Middle School Spec cific Context

-Greenfield NY Schools Aspire MS Linden MS and achievement at Aspire school year were: Paceline Interim Assessment Profice measures of student growth and Linden for the 20-21 Proficiencies and Growth and lencies and Growth.
-Pacelines ading and Writing separately.
+Greenfield NY Schools Aspire MS Linden MS Additional data points and measures of student growth and achievement at Aspire and Linden for the 20-21 school year were: Paceline Proficiencies and Growth and Interim Assessment Proficiencies and Growth.
+Pacelines included data on Close Reading and Writing separately.

 Close Reading Writing

 5 th : 43% Proficient 14% Proficient

 6 th : 31% Proficient 10% Proficient

 7 th : 49% Proficient 17% Proficient

 8 th : 76% Proficient 49% Proficient

-These numbers do not account for the student agency accountability built through our paceline strategy.
-Students set goals to improve their pacelines, and the were often incremental changes in growth that could be reflected by sheer proficiency.
+These numbers do not account for the student agency an accountability built through our paceline strategy.
+Students set goals to improve their pacelines, and there were often incremental changes in growth that could not be reflected by sheer proficiency.

 Aspire and Linden also scored comparatively to the rest of the network on the End of Year assessment.
 Aspire's Black scholars outperforming the rest of their peers.
-Bo schools showed growth on par or slightly above the rest the network (per grade level).
-As for a year-over-year comparison, schools also fared well given their restraint and the conditions of the 20-21 school year.
+Both schools showed growth on par or slightly above the rest of the network (per grade level).
+As for a year-over-year comparison, schools also fared well given their restraints and the conditions of the 20-21 school year.

-5 th : single digit difference ( (-7.7%)
+5 th : single digit difference (-7.7%)

 7 th : only slightly higher (17 7.6%)

-8 th : setting the bar high as oproficient) our first 8 th grade class (56%
+8 th : setting the bar high as our first 8 th grade class (5 proficient)

-Additional data points that are not rolled up into these numbers are: daily exit tickets and checks for understanding, goal setting conversations where students gained confidence and understanding of their growth, developmental writing growth seen in conferences.
+numbers are: daily exit tick conversations where students erstanding of their growth,

 Classic NY Schools Apollo MS Brownsville MS In the 20-21 SY, the Classi initiated a multi-year strate 1 0